fbpx

 6. Risk assessment: anti money laundering specialist jobs include assessing possible threats to the company’s welfare and putting measures in place to reduce them.

-What Skills Do Anti-Money Laundering Specialists Use?
+What Skills Do Anti-Money Laundering Specialist Use?

 AML specialists must have various skills that can help them perform their duties effectively.
 These are some of those skills: